 Boston Wedding Photographer - Pros & Cons of a First Look

 Splitting up formal photos.
 I find that when couples squeeze all their formal portraits (couples portraits, wedding party portraits and family portraits) all during cocktail hour, it can cause them to get a little burnt out of taking photos… understandably so!
-However, if you opt for a first look, we’ll take your couples portraits and wedding party portraits directly afterward.
-This allows your wedding party to enjoy cocktail hour.
-It also means the only other portraits we have left to take are family portraits during this time.
+However, if you opt for a first look, we’ll take your couples portraits, wedding party portraits and family portraits, directly afterward.
+This allows you to enjoy cocktail hour.
 Splitting up your formal portraits helps break up the schedule, gives us more time overall, and helps ease any rushed feelings.

 A moment just you two.
 A first look is against tradition, but it gives you the opportunity to take 5-10 minutes just you two before seeing everyone at once.
 It’s also a great option for couples who are a little shy or nervous, because it takes a little pressure off that big moment of seeing everyone at the ceremony at once.
 From a photographer’s standpoint, this moment also allows for such emotional and beautiful photographs.
 We all love first looks.